 The Division of Pediatric Pharmacology and Critical Care

 The Division of Pediatric Critical Care at University Hospitals Rainbow Babies & Children’s Hospital/Case Western Reserve University trains nationally recognized specialists in the field who are accomplished clinicians, educators and researchers.
 Our specialists in the Pediatric Intensive Care Unit (PICU) at UH Rainbow Babies & Children’s Hospital use their expertise in conventional and evolving ventilatory strategies, renal replacement therapies, nitric oxide and ECMO to provide care for our patients.
-Very active programs in neurosurgery, bone marrow transplantation, trauma, epileptology, craniofacial reconstruction, otolaryngology, sedation, pediatric pain services and palliative care are some of the full complement of pediatric subspecialists and pediatric surgeons available for our patients.
-Our unit design and award-winning nursing staff help us to provide the highest standard of family centered care to our patients.
+Very active programs in neurosurgery, bone marrow transplantation, trauma, epileptology, craniofacial reconstruction, otolaryngology, sedation, pediatric pain services and palliative care are some examples of the full complement of services we provide for our patients.
+Our unit design and award-winning nursing staff help us to provide the highest standard of family-centered care to our patients.

 Shein SL, Rotta AT, Speicher R, Slain KN, Gaston B. Corticosteroid Therapy During Acute Bronchiolitis in Patients Who Later Develop Asthma.
 Hosp Pediatr.
 2017 Jun 15.